rsingh0616/rsingh0616/README.md

 ### Hi there 👋

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 - Senior at New Jersey City University
 - Computer Science major
-- Currently working on Cyber Security projects
+- 🔭 Currently working on Cyber Security projects
-- Learning about Network Security and Data Science
+- 🌱 Learning about Network Security and Data Science
-- Email me: ripunjay65@gmail.com
+- 📫 Email me: ripunjay65@gmail.com
-- Looking for security and data science opportunities
+- 🤔 Looking for security and data science opportunities